sethbrasile/ember-remodal/README.md

 but `disableNativeClose` can be explicitly set back to `false` if you prefer.

 - `forService`: If `true`, the modal is registered with the `remodal` service in your application.
-You'll find more on using modals as a service [below][1].
+You'll find more on using modals as a service in the [using ember-remodal as a service][1] section.

 ##### Content Options